Timeframe picker

 30 days

-The dashboard applies the timeframe picker duration and granularity to all NQL queries in which it is possible.
+The dashboard applies the timeframe picker duration and granularity to all NQL queries when possible.

 The following scenarios exemplify query changes based on timeframes and granularity combinations.